abdulrahman-riyad/real-time-reviews-analysis/README.md

 For achieving this, we have implemented a 3-tiered application consisting of:
 * Chrome Extension popup
 * NodeJS Backend
-* Fine-tuned BERT model cluster
+* Fine-tuned BERT model clustier

 These three tiers are stand-alone tiers communicating according to the following architecture.